Wishing you knew more about Aboriginal culture? Search no more.

 I once received an email asking for “information on this wonderful history” of Aboriginal people in Australia.
 Had the author known more about Aboriginal history they wouldn’t have used the word “wonderful”.

-Check: Do you (just) hold stereotypes?
+Test: Do you hold stereotypes?

 Many reduce their perception of Aboriginal people to either be disadvantaged or talented exceptions.
 Is the following all you do?